 84. Section 15(e) of the FPA81 specifies that any new license issued shall be for a term that we determine to be in the public interest, but the term may not be less than 30 years, nor more than 50 years from the date on which the license is issued.
-Our policy establishes 30-year terms for projects with little or no redevelopment, new construction, new capacity, or environmental mitigative and enhancement measures; 40-year terms for
+Our policy establishes 30-year terms for projects with little or no redevelopment, new construction, new capacity, or environmental mitigative and enhancement measures; 40-year terms for projects with a moderate amount of proposed redevelopment, new construction, new current goes through a complete cycle per second.

-79 Voltage is the electrical pressure that causes current to flow through a transmission line.
-Frequency for an alternating current is the number of times that the current goes through a complete cycle per second.
 Instability occurs when the voltage and/or frequency cannot be maintained.